davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 > Ben-Yashar and Paroush (2000) propose a refinement of the CJT that remains valid regardless of the specific distribution of competence within a jury.
 They show the non-asymptotic part of CJT to hold if the average competence of a randomly chosen group of more than three jurors is higher than that of any single juror.
 Berend and Sapir (2005) extended this result to show that a random augmentation of a randomly chosen group always improves the competence of the group.

-> It shows that negative correlation increases the competence of the jury, while posi- tive correlation decreases the competence of the jury.
+> It shows that negative correlation increases the competence of the jury, while positive correlation decreases the competence of the jury.
 It also shows that for positive correlation, an enlargement of the jury can be detrimental up to a certain size beyond which it becomes beneficial.
 The second theorem finds a family of distributions for which this probability under simple majority rule is independent of the correlation coefficient. p467

 ## Ben-Yashar, R., & Milchtaich, I. (2007).
 First and second best voting rules in committees.
 Social Choice and Welfare, 29(3), 453–480.